Malikcwilson/SpringHibernateDB/README.md

 2. Create StudentDAO.java (Data access object) interface that helps talk to the database

-        a.
-Create StudentDAOImpl.java
+        a.Create StudentDAOImpl.java

             i.
 Get the current hibernate session

             ii.
 Create a query and sort by last name

             iii.
 Execute query and get the list of students

             iv.
 Return list

 3. Create StudentService.java

-        a.
-Create StudentServiceImpl.java interface
+        a.Create StudentServiceImpl.java interface

             i.
 Inject the student dao